cqc-alec/qpr/qpr.md

 - When all the input wires of the main function's final node have fired, the program exits.

+In this picture, the nodes and edges are like cellular automata.

-## Example program (as FD-graph)
+## Example program (as E-graph)

-Below is an FD-graph corresponding to the example pseudocode above.
+Below is an E-graph corresponding to the example pseudocode above.

 Black arrows are used for classical data, blue for references to quantum resources.
 Grey arrows are used for the `Unit` type.
-D-nodes are shown as green hexagons; C-nodes as green circles; all other nodes are F-nodes.
+Branching nodes are shown as green hexagons; their destinations are shown as (no-op) green circles.
 Call nodes are ellipses; write nodes are right-pointing arrows.
 Initial and final nodes are diamonds.
 Allocation and deallocation nodes are circles.

-The picture does not show all of the information from the FD-graph – such as port labels and exact types – but shows all the nodes and edges of the graph.
+The picture does not show all of the information from the E-graph – such as port labels and exact types – but shows all the nodes and edges of the graph.

 ![](graphs/example.gv.svg "https://xkcd.com/710/")